luisquintanilla/mlnet-workshop/README.md

 ## Project Structure

-This app is made up of five projects:
+This app is made up of seven projects:

 1. **Shared**: C# .NET Standard library that has shared code
 1. **TrainConsole**: C# .NET Core console appplication for training a regression model to predict the price of a car.
 1. **Web**: ASP.NET Core Razor Pages app that uses the model to predict car prices
 1. **ImageTrainConsole**: C# .NET Core console application for training a deep learning model to classify images of car damage.
 1. **ONNXConsole**: C# .NET Core console application to build a pipeline that uses an ONNX model from Azure Custom Vision to detect car damage.
+1. **DataTests**: .NET Core MSTest application to run data validation tests.
+1. **ModelTests**: .NET Core MSTest application to run ML.NET model validation tests.

 ## Getting Started